Let us explain how to create new art in this digital art gallery within Collaborative Art WORKS!

 Then, give credit to all three at the bottom of your Triple Collaboration!

-This Blue Heron's wing will be rotated and duplicated, to create the 'look' of a butterfly, as you will see in the next step.
+This Blue Heron's wing will be color-inverted, rotated and duplicated, to create the 'look' of a butterfly, as you will see in the next step.

 The original Blue Heron watercolor was painted on white paper.
-So the colors of this derivative have been 'inverted'.

-It now becomes the top layer of this collaboration.
+As I manipulate in PhotoShop, only the wing becomes the top layer of this collaboration.

 A shot of the most photographed Red Rock in Sedona, Arizona - by Ken Nikolai.